-Lorne Olfman is a professor and director in the Center for Information Systems & Technology (CISAT) at Claremont Graduate University.
-Olfman’s research interests include: how software can be learned and used in organizations, the impact of computer-based systems on knowledge management, and the design and adoption of systems used for group work.
+Lorne Olfman is a professor emeritus in the Center for Information Systems & Technology (CISAT) at Claremont Graduate University.
+Olfman’s research interests included: how software can be learned and used in organizations, the impact of computer-based systems on knowledge management, and the design and adoption of systems used for group work.

 As an active member of the information systems community, Olfman has co-authored 168 refereed articles, including 60 in journals, 28 as book chapters, and 80 as conference papers.
 He is a senior editor of the AIS Transactions on Human Computer Interaction.
 Olfman was also co-chair of the doctoral consortium for the 2009 Americas Conference on Information Systems.

 Olfman’s recent articles include “DRT – A novel tool for data archiving” in IEEE Software (2020) and “Tailored motivational messages for an mHealth Sleep Behavioral Change Support System to promote CPAP use among OSA patients: Development, content validation and testing” in JMIR Mhealth Uhealth (2020).

 Co-authored with Sarah Alismail.
 “Tailored motivational messages for an mHealth Sleep Behavioral Change Support System to promote CPAP use among OSA patients: Development, content validation and testing.”
 JMIR Mhealth Uhealth, (2020).

 Co-authored with Kevin Williams and Yan Li.
 “DRT – A novel tool for data archiving.”
 IEEE Software, (2020).

 Co-authored with Wallace Chipidza, et al. “All together now: A framework for research on mob programming.”
 Proceedings of 2020 Americas Conference on Information Systems.
 2020.